pbartela/tour-planner/.ai/auth-spec.md

 ### 2.4.
 User Flows

 #### 2.4.1.
-Registration Flow (US-001)
+Unified Magic Link Flow (Login & Registration)

-1. User navigates to `/register`.
+1. User navigates to `/login`.
-2. User enters their email into the `RegisterForm`.
+2. User enters their email into the `LoginForm`.
-3. User clicks the button to send the magic link.
+3. User clicks the "Continue with Email" button.
-4. The frontend sends a request to `POST /api/auth/signup`.
+4. The frontend sends a request to `POST /api/auth/magic-link`.
+5. The backend checks if a user with that email exists.
+    *   **If user exists (Login):** The backend asks Supabase to send a standard sign-in magic link.
+The user is redirected to their dashboard (`/`) after clicking it.
-5. The backend validates the email and asks Supabase to send a confirmation magic link.
+    *   **If user does not exist (Registration):** The backend asks Supabase to send a confirmation magic link.
+A new user record is created in `auth.users`, and a corresponding profile with a `NULL` username is created in the `profiles` table.
-6. The UI displays a message, referenced by a key like `t('auth.register.successMessage')`.
+6. The UI displays a generic message: "Check your email for a link to continue".
 7. User receives an email and clicks the magic link.
-8. Supabase authenticates the user and redirects them to a special callback URL that lands them on `/register/complete`.
+8.  **For new users:** Supabase authenticates the user and redirects them to `/register/complete`.
-9. A new user record is created in `auth.users`, and a corresponding profile with a `NULL` username is created in the `profiles` table.
-10. On the `/register/complete` page, the `CompleteRegistrationForm` is displayed.
+9. On the `/register/complete` page, the `CompleteRegistrationForm` is displayed.
-11. User enters a unique username.
-The form provides real-time availability feedback.
+10. User enters a unique username and clicks "Complete Registration".
-12. User clicks "Complete Registration".
-The frontend sends a `PATCH /api/profiles/me` request.
+11. The frontend sends a `PATCH /api/profiles/me` request to save the username.
-13. The backend updates the user's profile with the new username.
-14. The user is redirected to the `/welcome` onboarding page.
+12. The user is redirected to the `/welcome` onboarding page.

 #### 2.4.2.
-Login Flow (US-002)

-1. User navigates to `/login`.
-2. User enters their registered email address.
-3. User clicks the button to send the magic link.
-4. The `LoginForm` component sends a request to `POST /api/auth/signin`.
-5. The UI displays a message, referenced by a key like `t('auth.login.successMessage')`.
-6. User receives an email and clicks the magic link.
-7. Supabase handles the authentication and redirects the user back to the application.
-8. The application establishes a session.
-9. The user is redirected to their tour dashboard (`/`).

-#### 2.4.3.
 Invalid Link

 1. User clicks an expired or invalid magic link.
 2. The user is redirected to a page (e.g., `/auth/error`) that displays an error message.